Dr. Marylouise Fennell, Past Chair, The Art Institute of Pittsburgh Board of Trustees

 Jenna Templeton, Ed.D, Vice President of Academic Affairs, Chatham University

 I had the distinct pleasure of working with Steve for many years at The Art Institute of Pittsburgh.
 He is a truly wonderful colleague.
 He has the ability to separate work from personal, to see situations objectively, and to always work to find the solution that best meets the needs of the students and the institution.
 I miss working with Steve, so I am glad we are also friends and will always find opportunities to work together.

-Lee Colker, Vice President, Senior Director of Admissions, The Art Institute of Pittsburgh
+Lee Colker, Former Vice President, Senior Director of Admissions, The Art Institute of Pittsburgh

 Steve has always been the glue between recruitment efforts and academics.
 He genuinely understands the perspective of the prospective student and helps managers and faculty to see the value behind supporting recruitment events.
 He is a great communicator and always effectively provides training for admissions staff.
 His natural ability to see the needs and perspectives of all constituents make him so highly effective in his leadership role.
 Steve’s fun, open and warm personality also made him such a joy to work with.

 Alberta Certo, Director, Assessment and Institutional Effectiveness,Chatham University